ganbarodigital/php-the-missing-bits/docs/checks/Check.class.md

     }

     /**
-     * is $data within the required range?
+     * is $data within the require range?
      *
      * @param  int $data
      *         the value to check